 Bible Study Club: April Phillips, sponsor

 The Bible Study Club allows Christian students to learn principles from the Bible and teach them how to implement them into their daily lives.
-Students take notes and can interact while Tyler Simmons, a fellow student, shares the lesson.
-In addition, the Bible Study club allows students to fellowship with other believers and create great relationships, which enables them to enhance their relationship with Christ.
+The Bible Study Club allows students to fellowship with other believers and create great relationships, which enables them to enhance their relationship with Christ.
 The Bible study club discusses a new topic every other week after school and lasts one hour per meeting.

 S2S: Heather Addington and April Phillips, sponsors; Military Student Transition Consultant: LTC Ronnie Williamson